midas-network/covid19-scenario-modeling-hub_archive/data-processed/README.md

 directory this file is in.
 Both `team` and `model` should be less than 15 characters, alpha-numeric and underscores only, with no spaces or hyphens.

-If the size of the file is larger than 100MB, it can be submitted in a `.gz.parquet` format.
+If the size of the file is larger than 100MB, it should be submitted in a `.gz.parquet` format.

+---
 ## Model results file format

 The file must be a parquet file with the following